Skip to main content

 Guide to the Disciplinary Hearing Process

 This Guide summarizes some of the rules in the Rule 9100 and Rule 9200 Series of FINRA’s Code of Procedure (Code).
-FINRA’s Code, which the Securities and Exchange Commission has approved, contains the rules that govern the disciplinary process.
-Any person named as a Respondent in a FINRA disciplinary proceeding is entitled to request a hearing.
+FINRA’s Code, which the Securities and Exchange Commission has approved, contains the rules that govern the FINRA disciplinary process.
+Any person named as a Respondent in a FINRA disciplinary proceeding is entitled to request a hearing before a FINRA Hearing Panel made up of one Hearing Officer from FINRA’s Office of Hearing Officers (OHO) and two industry panelists.
 The Code ensures that hearings are conducted in a fair manner, Hearing Panels act impartially and objectively, and cases are concluded as expeditiously as possible.
 The Code is available on FINRA’s website.

 The purpose of this Guide is to assist the reader in understanding FINRA’s disciplinary hearing process.
 This Guide is not an interpretation of, or a substitute for reading, the rules in FINRA’s Code of Procedure.
 Nor is this Guide a substitute for legal advice.
 All participants in FINRA’s disciplinary process are encouraged to read FINRA’s Code of Procedure in its entirety and consult legal counsel.

-This Guide is primarily for pro se respondents and attorneys unfamiliar with practice before FINRA’s Office of Hearing Officers.
+This Guide is primarily for pro se respondents and attorneys unfamiliar with practice before OHO.

-Questions about proceedings before the Office of Hearing Officers should be directed to the Office of Hearing Officers at (202) 728-8008.
+Questions about disciplinary proceedings before OHO should be directed to OHO at (202) 728-8008.

 On This Page